whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 - Build the shelves for the library myself

-- Go on week long cycling trip
+- Go on a week long cycling trip

 - Start a podcast/talkshow